Yuribtr/SpeechAssistant/README.md

 # SpeechAssistant
-SpeechAssistant is Chrome extension for Google Speech-to-Text recognition

 -------------------------------------------------------------------------
+### SpeechAssistant is Chrome extension for Google Speech-to-Text recognition.
 With this extension you may transcribe your voice to text on any page.

-This is beta release of extension with following properties:
+This is stable release of extension with following properties:
 + voice recognition based on Google Speech-to-Text Service (https://cloud.google.com/speech-to-text)
 + support recognition of 100 languages (as Google does)
 + interface has English, Russian, Ukrainian interface
 + has detection of silence, automatic start/stop and reconnection
 + shows warning if speech recognition too bad
 + can be enabled/disabled for each domain independently
-+ has Volume meter feature (a little buggy)
 + color scheme can be changed

+At present this extension doesn't available via Chrome WebStore, sorry.
+I'm working on that.

+You may install extension via Developer mode of Chromium based browsers (Chrome, Edge).

+Below you can find installation instructions for Chrome, for other browsers you might need to do some additional steps.

+Note: Edge has issue, it can't give correct confidence level of detection.
+Therefore, warning will always be displayed.

 ### Installation
 1. Download archive from [master branch](https://github.com/Yuribtr/SpeechAssistant/archive/refs/heads/master.zip)
 2. Extract it and install to Chromimum based browser:
-   - Open menu, click "Settings", click "Extensions" or use [this link](chrome://extensions/)
+   - Open menu, click "Settings", click "Extensions" or use link: [chrome://extensions/](chrome://extensions/)
    - Enable "Developer mode" (top-right corner)
    - Hit the button "Load unpacked"
    - In appeared window choose folder "src" inside folder with extracted extension (i.e. "..\SpeechAssistant-master\src")

 ### Usage
 1. After installation, you will see an icon of "SpeechAssistant" in main bar of browser (it might be hid under Extensions button).